7 Examples of lsof command in Linux

 This article teaches you how to list opened files by a user or a process by using the lsof command in Linux.

 You probably already know that ls command is short for ‘list’. lsof stands for ‘List Open Files’.
-And that’s exactly what it does, listing open files by processes, users and process IDs.
+And that’s exactly what it does, listing open files by processes, users, and process IDs.

-command examples lsof
+lsof command examples

 If you use lsof command without any options and arguments, it will list all opened files by all the processes in the system.